Operation Yellowhammer: Disclosure and naming

 The existence of the operation leaked on 6 September 2018, when a press photographer captured a snapshot of a document revealing some "no-deal" plans and the HM Treasury codename for them.
 The document appeared to indicate the CCS had been used in anticipation of government policy.
 No further details were revealed.
 The National Audit Office (NAO) subsequently made some documents public relating to the operation.

-The operation code name "Yellowhammer", which relates to a small songbird, was chosen at random according to The Times.
+The operation code name "Yellowhammer", which relates to a small songbird, was chosen at random according to The Times, but it has been suggested that the code name is an allusion to the call of the Yellowhammer traditionally being described as "a little bit of bread, and no cheese", a description which might also apply to food rationing.

 On 2 February 2019, The Times received leaked documents with this code name, about Department for Transport command and control structure plans.

 Activation plan

 Operation Yellowhammer covers actions to be taken in a no-deal scenario, some of which would be implemented prior to the date of leaving.

 On 29 January 2019 the House of Commons voted, in a non-binding ballot, to reject a no-deal Brexit.
 Unless the House of Commons were to accept the Brexit withdrawal agreement, or the EU's other members were to grant the UK an extension under Article 50 of the Lisbon Treaty, or the UK were to revoke its Article 50 notice, the United Kingdom would by default have exited the EU on 29 March 2019 with no deal.

 On 20 March 2019, Kent County Council activated plans to keep roads, hospitals and schools open, and the Brexit secretary, Steve Barclay, said that Operation Yellowhammer command and control structures would be "enacted fully" on 25 March 2019 unless a new exit date was agreed between the UK and the EU.
-On 21 March 2019, the Ministry of Defence staffed a bunker under its Whitehall headquarters to coordinate no-deal related military activities under Operation Redfold, and the COBRA emergency committee took control of no-deal planning with intentions to implement national contingency plans on 25 March 2019.
+On 21 March 2019, the Ministry of Defence staffed a bunker under its Whitehall headquarters to coordinate no-deal related military activities under Operation Redfold, and the COBR emergency committee took control of no-deal planning with intentions to implement national contingency plans on 25 March 2019.

 Late on 21 March 2019, possible new exit dates were agreed between the UK and the EU: